The3DP/Code-Samples/README.md

-##### Below is a decent-sized collection of high definition'.jpeg' photos (used mainly for Github Pages speed testing).
+##### Below is a decent-sized collection of high definition photos (used mainly for Github Pages speed testing).
-If you'd like to view the description (as well as additional '.jpeg' links) for this repository, then head over to the `Others` folder.
+If you'd like to view the description (as well as additional `.jpeg` links) for this repository, then head over to the `Others` folder.
 ##### Thank you! :)